rbisdorff/Digraph3/docSphinx/tutorial.rst

 ``Digraph`` object structure
 ----------------------------

-All :py:class:`digraphs.Digraph` objects (see Line 12 above) contain at least the following attributes:
+All :py:class:`digraphs.Digraph` objects contain at least the following attributes:

 0. A **name** attribute, holding usually the actual name of the stored instance that was used to create the instance;
 1. A collection of digraph nodes called **actions** (decision actions): an ordered dictionary of nodes with at least a 'name' attribute;